dividuum/info-beamer/doc/manual.md

 ### Using GLSL Shaders

 `info-beamer` supports GLSL shaders.
 Shaders are small programs that run on the GPU.
 They enable various realtime effects using the raw power of your GPU.
-Shaders come in pairs: A vertex shader and a fragment shader.
-Vertex shaders are responsible for transforming 3D positions.
-Fragment shaders then calculate the color displayed on each visible pixel of the transformed object.
-Fragment shaders can be used to create stunning realtime effects.
+You can use fragment shaders with info-beamer.
+Fragment shaders calculate the color displayed for each visible pixel of rendered objects.
+They can be used to create stunning realtime effects.
 `info-beamer` enables you to pass numeric values and additional textures into the shader.
 This allows you to do all kinds of crazy stuff like for example blending videos with static textures.